2024 Pacific typhoon season: International names

 During the season, 26 tropical storms developed in the Western Pacific and all of them were named by the JMA once they had 10-minute sustained winds of 65 km/h (40 mph).
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.
-Retired names, if any, will be announced by the WMO in 2025, though replacement names will be announced in 2026.
 During the season, the names Pulasan, Krathon and Yinxing were used for the first (and only, in the case of Krathon) time after they replaced Rumbia, Mangkhut and Yutu, which were retired following the 2018 season.